icopy-site/awesome/docs/awesome/awesome-jmeter.md

 - [Hamster](https://github.com/QAInsights/hamster) - Swiftly launch your JMeter test plans from Mac menubar.

+### AI

+- [Feather Wand](https://jmeter.ai) - An AI agent in JMeter with Claude Code, Codex, OpenCode, and Gemini integration.

 ## APM Integration

 *Integration with Application Performance Monitoring (APM) tools to analyze the performance of application servers, database servers, and web services.*